onnx/onnx-mlir/docs/AccelNNPAHowToUseAndTest.md

 # Build and test for Accelerator NNPA

 Neural Network Processing Assist Facility (NNPA) is implemented on processor units of IBM z16.
-Onnx-mlir uses [IBM Z Deep Neural Network Library (zDNN)](https://github.com/IBM/zDNN) to use it.
+Onnx-mlir can use it via  [IBM Z Deep Neural Network Library (zDNN)](https://github.com/IBM/zDNN).
 Building and lit tests runs on other IBM Z systems(eg. z15), but numerical tests need to run on z16.

 ## Build